0xced/Wcf.HttpClientFactory/README.md

 builder.Services.AddContract<HelloEndpoint, HelloServiceConfiguration>();
 ```

 The `AddContract` extension method accepts different parameters which all have a sensible default values.
 The xmldoc explains what they are in case you need to use a non default value.
-The `AddContract` method returns an `IHttpClientBuilder` so that delegating handlers can be configured, for example to implement resiliency with Polly or to tweak HTTP headers to workaround non compliant HTTP servers.
+The `AddContract` method returns an `IHttpClientBuilder` so that delegating handlers can be configured, for example to implement resiliency with Polly or to tweak HTTP headers to workaround a non compliant HTTP server.

 ### Configuring the SOAP client